WalletScrutiny/WalletScrutinyCom/_pages/walletSupport.md

 ## Corrupted Backup

-If you have a backup but it "doesn't work", we probably **can** help.
+If you have a backup but it "doesn't work", **we probably can help**.
 That is if you have 12 words or your backup is otherwise basically intact.
 We probably can help you if you lost a tiny part of your backup but judging what constitutes "tiny" is difficult.
 If you lost for example 6 of your 12 words, we can't help